danakj/danakj.github.io/_posts/2022-12-28-why-subspace.md

 I agree with a lot of it, and disagree with some of it, and I recommend reading that first if you haven't!

+This is a long post, so here's a table of contents if you'd like to jump around.
 To understand Subspace where is going, I believe it's helpful to also understand how it began, and what else was tried first.
 So let's start there.

+{:toc}

 (Disclaimer: This post is full of opinions, 100% of which are mine and do not represent my employer, my colleagues or possibly anyone else.)